 Scheduling Patients Effectively

-Learning how to schedule patients effectively is crucial for a successful practice.
+Having trouble scheduling patients effectively?
+Knowing how to schedule effectively is crucial for a successful practice!

 Practices might schedule hundreds of patient appointments each week.
 There can be many different types of appointments depending on the specialty.
 For example, it could be a new patient appointment, follow-up appointment, telehealth visit, nurse visit only, and the list goes on.